InspectorBoat/pixijs/README.md

 The only time you should need to build PixiJS is if you are developing it.

 If you don't already have Node.js and NPM, go install them.
-Then, in the folder where you have cloned the repository, install the build dependencies using npm:
+Then, in the folder where you have cloned the repository, install the build dependencies using

 ```sh
 npm install